rabbitmq/rabbitmq-website/site/ttl.md

 lower value between the two will be chosen.

-This example uses [RabbitMQ Java client](/api-guide.html) to publishe a message which can reside in the queue for at most 60 seconds:
+This example uses [RabbitMQ Java client](/api-guide.html) to publish a message which can reside in the queue for at most 60 seconds:

 <pre class="lang-java">
 byte[] messageBodyBytes = "Hello, world!".getBytes();